 Please call 020 7353 6802 or complete the form below:

-Anthony Metzer QC is one of the leading silks in civil actions against the police, with cases appearing in the High Court, County Court and the Court of Appeal.
+Anthony Metzer KC is one of the leading silks in civil actions against the police, with cases appearing in the High Court, County Court and the Court of Appeal.
 He has also been instructed as leading counsel in two substantial misfeasance claims against police forces.

 Anthony’s work encompasses claims for Claimants in professional negligence and contractual claims, in particular solicitor’s negligence, and libel and inquests.